Bourbon Bacon Deviled Eggs

 Chef Paddy’s Tips

-• Use Older Eggs for Easy Peeling: Eggs 7–10 days old peel cleaner and give you prettier halves.
+• Use Older Eggs: Eggs 7–10 days old peel cleaner and give better presentation.

 Let’s cook with heart and hustle.